ayatakinci/ayatakinci/README.md

 As an influencer and mentor, I share my knowledge and resources on social media to help aspiring developers learn how to code.
 My goal is to guide and motivate others to reach their full potential in this ever-evolving industry.
 Feel free to check out my projects and connect with me if you have any questions or are interested in collaborating.
 <img src="https://myreadme.vercel.app/api/embed/ayat0110?panels=userstatistics,toprepositories,toplanguages,commitgraph" alt="reimaginedreadme" />

-## 🥳 Some of my work

-# My Awesome Projects

-Here are some of my recent projects that you might find interesting:

-# My Awesome Projects

-Here are some of my recent projects that you might find interesting:

 # Punch of work i did